flash62au/WiTcontroller/forking.md

 #### 1. Cloning the repository on GitHub website

 1. First you will need to create an account on Github if you don't already have one.
-2. Go to the original repository ``https://github.com/flash62au/WiTcontroller``
+2. Go to the origin repository ``https://github.com/flash62au/WiTcontroller``
 3. Click on the `Fork` button and create a new fork.

 You will now have a new fork located at ``https://github.com/<your_account_name>/WiTcontroller`` (or whatever you called it).
 Take note of this for the next step.